1941 Odessa massacre

 Map of the Holocaust in Ukraine.
 Odessa ghetto marked with gold-red star.
 Transnistria massacres marked with red skulls.

 The Odessa massacre was the mass murder of the Jewish population of Odessa and surrounding towns in the Transnistria Governorate during the autumn of 1941 and the winter of 1942 while it was under Romanian control.
-It was one of the worst massacres in Ukrainian territory.
+It was one of the worst massacres perpetrated on Ukrainian territory.

 Depending on the accepted terms of reference and scope, the Odessa massacre refers either to the events of 22–24 October 1941 in which some 25,000 to 34,000 Jews were shot or burned, or to the murder of well over 100,000 Jews in the town and the areas between the Dniester and Bug rivers, during the Romanian and German occupation which took place following the massacre.
 As of 2018, it was estimated that up to 30,000 people, mostly Ukrainian Jews, were murdered in the actual massacre, which occurred 22–23 October 1941.
 The primary perpetrators were Romanian soldiers, Einsatzgruppe SS and local ethnic Germans.